libapps/libapps-mirror/hterm/doc/embed.md

 // not specified.
 If you're using one of the persistent storage
 // implementations then this will scope all preferences read/writes to this
 // name.
+//
+// To change the storage settings, pass it as an option here.
+// {storage: new lib.Storage.Memory()}
 const t = new hterm.Terminal({profileId});
 ```